drhsqlite/fossil-mirror/www/server/openbsd/httpd.md

    -r--------  1 root  wheel   3.2K Mar  2 01:31:03 2018 domain.tld.key
 ```

-Make sure to reopen ``/etc/httpd.conf`` to uncomment the second server
+Make sure to reopen `/etc/httpd.conf` to uncomment the second server
 block responsible for serving HTTPS requests before proceeding.

-## <a name="starthttpd"></a>Start httpd
+## <a name="starthttpd"></a>Start `httpd`

-With ``httpd`` configured to serve Fossil repositories out of
+With `httpd` configured to serve Fossil repositories out of
-``/var/www/htdocs/fsl.domain.tld``, and the certificates and key in
+`/var/www/htdocs/fsl.domain.tld`, and the certificates and key in place,
-place, enable and start ``slowcgi``—OpenBSD's FastCGI wrapper server
+enable and start `slowcgi`—OpenBSD's FastCGI wrapper server that will
-that will execute the above Fossil CGI script—before checking the syntax
+execute the above Fossil CGI script—before checking that the syntax of
-of the ``httpd.conf`` configuration file is correct, and starting the
+the `httpd.conf` configuration file is correct, and (re)starting the
-server.
+server (if still running from requesting a Let's Encrypt certificate).

 ```console
     $ doas rcctl enable slowcgi